Dumna Nature Reserve Park: Reptiles

 Apart from being an essential component of the web of life for prey as well as predators, Reptiles, also have anthropogenic influence in the ecosystem.
 There are 11,136 species in the world, 610 species in India of which 50% are endemic species.
 7% of the species found in the country are recorded in Dumna Nature Reserve.
 Dumna still is unexplored in terms of reptile studies and extensive research may report many species which may be found in this habitat.
 Out of the 43 species, 29 species are protected under Schedule I, II & IV of Wildlife Protection Act 1972 and 4 Species are also covered under IUCN (The International Union for Conservation of Nature) Red List of threatened species.

 Insects

 Outnumbering all the other species in terms of diversity and population, Insects are the most diverse species on Earth.
 While most of the insects are considered a pest, many are welcomed for their colourful fluttering presence.
-125 species of Moths, 61 species of odonata, 22 species of ants & 20 species of wasps have been recorded in Dumna.
+125 species of Moths, 61 species of odonata, 22 species of ants and 20 species of wasps have been recorded in Dumna.